rbsdev/awesome-release/README.md

 * `y`: Commit the changes to the current branch, push, create the tag and publish to `origin`.
 At the end it updates the `develop` branch.
 * `n`: Rollback all changes using `git reset --hard`.

-If you need help, in your terminal type  `awesome-release --help`.
+If you need help, just type  `awesome-release --help`.

 ### Problems on installation

-If there is a problem with the installation via npm and permissions <a href="https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally" >follow this tutorial to reconfigure npm.</a> This is a commom issue for Linux users.
+If there is a problem with the installation via npm and permissions <a href="https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally" >follow this tutorial to reconfigure npm.</a> This is a common issue for Linux users.

 Aditionally, if you have issues runnning the **awesome-release** command (command not found, etc), open the `./awesome-release` file in the repo that you cloned to your machine and update the `FULL_PATH_BIN` variable to something like: